Dear Friend of the Santa Clara River,

 Here is a brief look at a few of the projects we are currently pursuing:

 - Litigation against the first two Newhall Ranch villages continues.
-Although several fellow litigants settled last September under a consent decree with Newhall, Friends and SCOPE have continued in opposition.
-This involves cases in both state and federal courts.
+Although several fellow litigants settled last September with Newhall, Friends and SCOPE have continued in opposition.

 - We just completed a feasibility study under a state grant for removal of a concrete fish passage barrier that blocks 8 miles of steelhead spawning habitat on Sisar Creek (tributary to Santa Paula Creek).
 We expect to receive a follow-on grant for design of a 90-foot span steel bridge to replace the Arizona Crossing.